xavsln/best360ies-client-react/README.md

 - As a user, I want to **be able to browse a collection of 360 panoramic images**, **access to information on 360 panoramic image** such as country, area name, link to the 360 view on google maps so I can **discover interesting places from around the world**.
 - As a User, I want to **be able to create a profile** so I can **save data about my favorite 360 panoramic images** and hence **create a sort of personal library of 360 panoramic images**.
-- As a registered User, I want to **be able to add new 360 panoramic images to the collection** simply by **pasting the 360 panoramic image URL from google map** so the **user experience is very simple**.
 - As a User, I want to be **able search into the 360 panoramic images collection** using the **search bar** so that I can **select only the 360 panoramic images related to a specific area**.

 ---